I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Cost Of Living In Mexico City

-You’ll find a range of lifestyles from extreme poverty to some of the world’s wealthiest people in Mexico City.
-Some areas of the city are so expensive; they’re comparable to Beverly Hills in Los Angeles.
+Mexico City offers a range of lifestyles, from extreme poverty to some of the world’s wealthiest people.
+Some areas of the city are so expensive that they’re comparable to Beverly Hills in Los Angeles.

 When thinking about your cost of living in Mexico City, it’s important to keep in mind that you can spend a lot of money or live on as little as $10,000/year.